Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

-But the number worth paying attention to is the one that didn't change: Business Premium stays at $22 per user per month while Standard rises to $14.
-All Business plans (Basic, Standard, and Premium) receive 50GB of additional mailbox storage and Copilot Chat enhancements between June and August 2026.
-But Premium remains the plan that includes Microsoft's SMB security and device-management stack: Entra ID P1, Intune Plan 1, Defender for Business, and Defender for Office 365 Plan 1.
+But the number worth paying attention to is the one that didn't change: Business Premium stays at $22 per user per month while Standard rose to $14.
+As part of the summer 2026 packaging update, Microsoft is rolling out 50GB of additional mailbox storage and Copilot Chat enhancements across all Business plans.
+The storage increase (from 50GB to 100GB per mailbox) is being deployed tenant by tenant through September 30, 2026 — verify your current quota in the Exchange admin center, as not all tenants have received the update yet.
+Premium remains the plan that includes Microsoft's SMB security and device-management stack: Entra ID P1, Intune Plan 1, Defender for Business, and Defender for Office 365 Plan 1.
 The value gap between Standard and Premium is stronger than it was before the Standard price increase — the $8/seat difference now buys more relative capability.

-For our South Florida SMB clients, the right move isn't always trying to dodge the price hike.
-Sometimes, the increase makes upgrading the smarter financial decision.
-Here is the framework we are using for every client renewing before July 1.
+For our South Florida SMB clients, the right move isn't always to avoid the increase.
+Sometimes it makes upgrading the smarter financial decision.
+Here's the framework we use with every client at renewal.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.